jconorgrogan/Dirichlet-walks-at-zeta-zeros/README.md

 1, & \text{otherwise}
 \end{cases}$$

-### The √p Depletion Pattern
+### The √p Ring Pattern

-Heat maps of spatial density reveal **systematic rings at radius r = √p** for each mode p, eg for the alternating series we see a dark ring form at sqrt(2) where each and every walk "orbits"
+The trajectory of all end at 0,0.
+But in the interim there are interesting orbits. there is a dense ringHeat maps of spatial density reveal **systematic rings at radius r = √p** for each mode p, eg for the alternating series we see a dark ring form at sqrt(2) where each and every walk touches and "orbits"